I want to go straight to the code and read what it says about online giving

 Fundraisers should take steps to minimise the risk of donations being used fraudulently.
-This includes checking that secure procedures are in place for handling donations.
+This includes checking that secure procedures are in place for processing donations (section 4 of the code).
 The Institute of Fundraising website has more guidance on handling donations.

 You should also make sure you can demonstrate who you are to donors.
 The Fundraising Regulator has listed 6 questions that every fundraiser should be able to answer to improve donor confidence.

 Charities reliant on IT and technology in their fundraising should ensure donors and funds raised are protected from cyber crime.
 The National Cyber Security Centre has guidance for small charities on how to protect your charity’s data, assets, and reputation.

 If you believe that you or your charity has been the victim of fraud, scams or extortion you should report this through the Action Fraud website.
 You should also report it as a serious incident to the Charity Commission via RSI@charitycommission.gov.uk .

 There may be circumstances where it would be inappropriate or unethical for a charity to accept a donation.
 You should have a clear policy in place for accepting donations and take a risk based approach.
 For more information, see the IoF’s guidance on accepting, refusing, and returning donations.